-The average combined Math and Critical Reading scholastic achievement test (SAT) for the entering freshman class was 1210 for fall 2016.
+The average combined Math and Evidence Based Reading/Writing\ scholastic achievement test (SAT) for the entering freshman class was 1255 for fall 2017.
 The average ACT composite score was 27.
-The following chart displays the undulating trend in the applied, accepted, and enrolled mean combined Math and Reading SAT for all entering freshman from fall 2009 to 2016.
+The following chart displays the undulating trend in the applied, accepted, and enrolled mean combined Math and Reading SAT for all entering freshman from fall 2010 to 2017.
+In 2016, a revised SAT was introduced with new scoring.
+New freshmen entering in Fall 2017 that submited scores for the older versions of the SAT (math and critical reading) have scores that were concorded to the SAT 2016 version.
+The new scoring for the 2016 version of the SAT has impacted new entering freshmen SAT scores, resulting in a higher average combined SAT score than in past years.